Your business can greatly benefit from the latest trends in the virtual workplace.

 Though they now have a wider set of options, thanks to remote work, casual off-site job arrangements and ready access to a variety of opportunities in global job markets.

-These are accessible work options for them, which can help them earn a living while doing things that interests them and keeps them busy each day.
+These are accessible work options for them, which can help them earn a living while doing things that interest them and keeps them busy each day.

 Your business might be able to benefit from their senior work experience and management knowledge.